Xi gets second term with powerful ally as VP

 Wang replaces Li Yuanchao, a relatively low-profile politician who has represented Xi on trips abroad.

-When he was vice premier, Wang periodically travelled to the United States, where then-president Barack Obama once gave the Chinese delegation a signed basketball that the official held up at a press conference.
+In his former position as vice premier, Wang periodically traveled to the United States, where then-president Barack Obama once gave the Chinese delegation a signed basketball.

 An “amazing” economist, he could now form a “dream team” with another member of the party leadership, Wang Yang, to deal with concerns that US President Donald Trump policies will trigger a trade war, Brown said.